Aderyn :: Terms & Conditions

 - The four LERCs in Wales operate as individual, not-for-profit companies, for the provision of objective biodiversity information.
 Charges made are purely administrative to reflect the cost of collating, managing and disseminating the information.

-- The LERCs handle personal data relating to the Data Request process according to their Data Handling Policies.
+- The LERCs handle personal data relating to the Data Request process according to their Privacy Policies.

 To find contact details for each LERC Wales go to 'Find your local LERC'